 In a HubSpot survey, a majority of agencies reported getting new clients because of products and learnings from such innovation labs.

 Agency Growth Secret #5: Find Strategic Partners to Increase Your Growth

 The marketing world is hard and you can’t succeed on your own.
 One common element among successful agencies is their ability to find strategic partners to share opportunities with.

 Sujan Patel’s Web Profits is the perfect example of this.
-Web Profits was already established agency with a strong brand name in Australia, but had no established US presence.
+Web Profits was already an established agency with a strong brand name in Australia but had no established US presence.
 Instead of building an agency from scratch, Sujan partnered with Web Profits to bring them to the US.